basho/basho_docs/content/riak/ts/1.5.0/using/planning.md

 ## Quantum

+Choosing the right quantum for your Riak TS table is incredibly important, as it can optimize or diminish your query performance.
+The short guide is:

+1. If you care most about individual query [latency](#latency), then spread your data around the cluster so a typical query spans all nodes, or
+2. If you care most about [throughput](#throughput), then localize your data so that typical queries are confined to single nodes, or
+3. If you can't predict your usage or you have a mixed-use case, optimize for [latency](#latency)because the fractional latency gains of less data localization are much higher than the throughput losses.
+4. Finally,  if you simply don't know what you prefer, there's more information in the section below to help you decide.

+### Your quanta use-case

 The quantum is part of the [partition key](#partition-key) which is in the [primary key](#primary-key), as discussed above.

 ```sql